 CS18 has two main goals: (1) to introduce you to object-oriented programming (which structures computations a bit differently than in CS111 and CS17), and (2) to deepen your knowledge of data structures and the key algorithms that work on them.
-You’ll learn how lists are implemented inside a language (and similarly for trees and hashmaps, the other two data structures we’ll do in CS111 this semester), learn some new data structures (including graphs), and do projects such as writing the core of a search engine and the core of a web browser.
+In CS18 we actually implement lists and hashmaps/dictionaries from scratch, and you’ll work a lot more with trees.
+You’ll build your own implementations of lists, trees, and hashmaps (assuming that a language didn’t provide them already).
+You’ll learn some new data structures (including graphs), and do projects such as writing the core of a search engine.

-Both CS17 and CS111 use a similar style of programming.
-CS18 will not assume a particular programming language.
-Everyone starts afresh with Java.
+Both CS17 and CS111 use a similar style of programming (what 111 did in Pyret).
+CS18 assumes that style, but not a particular programming language.
+Everyone in CS18 starts afresh with Java.

 Three algorithms: insertion sort, merge sort, and quicksort.
-You’ll need to be able to implement these three algorithms, and be able to explain how efficiently each yields a sorted list.
+You’ll need to be able to implement these three algorithms recursively, and be able to explain how efficiently each yields a sorted list.

-Trees are a shape of data structure where instead of having one flat sequence of values (as in a list), the data “branches”, with some structure to which items go into which branch.
-Binary search trees are a particular usage of tree.
-You’ll need to understand how the core algorithms work, and how their efficiency compares to doing related operations on lists.
+Binary search trees are a particular usage of tree to capture sets (collections) of data.
+You’ll need to understand how the core algorithms work to add, remove, and find items in such a tree, and how their efficiency compares to doing related operations on lists.